Proxyer/Toggles/README.md

 # Toggles

-This is a mod for RimWorld, allowing for toggling various graphical elements and gameplay mechanics.

-Makes it possible to hide and suppress various events and graphical elements:
+This is a mod for RimWorld.
+It makes it possible to hide and suppress various events and graphical elements:
     <br/>- Incidents
     <br/>- Alerts
     <br/>- Letters